 Institutions are requested to assess the impact of the discontinuation of a function with four indicators: two size indicators, one cross-border indicator, and one market share indicator.
-The importance of each sub-function should be assessed with regard to these indicators, using both the requested data in the data input sheet (see previous chapter) as well as expert judgment.
-Below follows a description of each indicator for each function.
+The importance of each sub-function should be assessed with regard to these indicators, using both the requested data in the data input sheet (see previous chapter) as well as expert judgment based on market knowledge.